momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 An overview of IPv6 deployment status and how network operators are implementing IPv6 is provided by the document {{?I-D.ietf-v6ops-ipv6-deployment}}.
 Most IPv6 deployments as of 2022 use a dual-stack strategy {{?RFC4213}}.
 However, the deployment of IPv6-only networks is also in progress, as demonstrated by {{?I-D.draft-XIE-v6ops-framework-md-ipv6only-underla}}.
-Operating an IPv6-only network and limiting IPv4 reachability to NAT64 devices, operators can reduce IPv4 usage and concentrate on IPv6 operations, which is generally believed to lower operational costs and optimize operations in comparison to a dual-stack environment.
+By operating an IPv6-only network and limiting IPv4 reachability to NAT64 devices, operators can reduce IPv4 usage and concentrate on IPv6 operations, which is generally believed to lower operational costs and optimize operations in comparison to a dual-stack environment.

 A recursive resolver is one of the applications that requires IPv4 connectivity.
 As stated in BCP91 {{!RFC3901}}, “every recursive name server SHOULD be either IPv4-only or dual stack.”
 This is because some authoritative servers do not support IPv6.
-As of 2022, even some of the most frequently queried authoritative servers cannot be accessed via IPv6 because they only have IPv4 reachability.
+As of 2022, even some of the most frequently queried authoritative servers cannot be accessed via IPv6.

-The current situation where a recursive resolver cannot be operated without IPv4 may hinder the operation of a network's own recursive resolver in an IPv6-only network.
+The current situation where a recursive resolver cannot be operated without IPv4 reachability may hinder the operation of a network's own recursive resolver in an IPv6-only network.
-Therefore, this document describes how recursive resolvers can be used without any issues in IPv6 only networks by utilizing NAT64.
+Therefore, this document describes how recursive resolvers can be used without any issues in IPv6-only networks by utilizing NAT64.